Allow your children to grieve their pet without worrying if you’re doing it right

 “Particularly for a child, grieving the loss of a pet is similar to grieving a person.
 For kids, losing a pet who offered love and companionship can be much harder than losing a distant relative.”

 If you, like most people, haven’t spent a lot of time learning how to deal with grief – you might feel ill-equipped to talk about death and how to process the complex emotions that come with it.
+As a parent, this might be the first time you have had to navigate this landscape with your children.

 • You wonder, if you do nothing and avoid the grief – maybe it will go away.